 With the Roclites natural feel, they have no problem in standing up to tests on a variety of terrain.
 The Roclite 295 are good on pavement, graveled pathways, dry surfaces, soft or hard terrain.

 The Metat-Shank helps to improve flexibility.
 There is definitely a more natural feel that gives off more flexibility.
-While running for a long period of time, you will notice just how smooth the transition is when picking up speed.
 When a shoe is flexible it is just the best feeling on your foot.
 Since the shoe is already lightweight most runners have admitted that the Roclite 295 is indeed flexible.
 Something that runners just happen to love.
 Who doesn’t love a good flexible running shoe?

 The Roclite 295 are very light and stable, especially when climbing.
 The large toe and heel bumper make it easier to run on loose rocks.
 The sole provides an all-around good grip.
 Some runners are not use to natural running, but after some time you will notice the feeling of improved stability.
 There are some cases that the shoe tends to flex sideways because there are no stiff plastic structures.
 However, these shoes are still considered to be good with stability.

 With a drop of 6mm, with a 6mm foot bed the heel is completely out of the way.
 This can feel a bit on the flat side, but the cushioning in the Roclite 295 make up for it.
 The heel is not bulky at all, which is great news.
 Some runners enjoy a less bulky heel, as it helps with a more smoother transition while running.
 Even though the Roclite 295 is a lot flatter than expected, one things for sure is it is a great running shoe ideal to use of all surfaces.

 • 5-finger meta-shank provides underfoot impact protection along with greater flexibility